Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - CPU

   The CPU Board is built around the Zilog 8 bit Z80 CPU.
-It has a 16 bit wide address bus which means it can address a maximum of 64kb of memory.
-It also has a separate IO Bus used to access peripherals.
+It has a 16 bit wide address bus which means it can address a maximum of 64kB of memory.
+It also has a separate I/O Bus used to access peripherals.

 - RAM

-  512KB SRAM divided into 16 banks of 32KB each.
+  512kB SRAM divided into 16 banks of 32kB each.

 - FLASH

-  128KB FLASH ROM.
+  128kB FLASH ROM.
 The CPU boots from the flash ROM, which in turn is responsible for loading the first 32 blocks of storage from the SD Card into the TOP (Bank 15) bank of RAM and then jumping to the first address in that bank.